avj2352/ds-algo-2020/aws-certification/aws-ccp-02.md

 - **Multi-AZ:** Distributing your instances across multiple AZs allows failover configuration for handling requests when one goes down
 - <10ms latency between AZz in a region
+- :exclamation:AZs are physically separated in a typical metropolitan area and are located in a low risk flood plain
+- AZs use discrete UPS & onsite backup generation facilities & are fed via different grid from independent facilities
+- AZs are all redundantly connected to mutiple tier-1 Transit Providers

 ## Edge Locations

 An Edge location is a datacenter owned by a **partner trusted by AWS** which has a direct connection to the AWS network.

+>  Edge locations are condent delivery network (CDN) endpoints for CloudFront

 - :exclamation:These locations serve requests for **CloudFront** & **Route 53**.
 - Requests going to these services will be routed to the nearest edge location automatically